isomerpages/ogp/_about-us/transformation/nitya.md

   * Launched OGP's inaugural board of advisors

   * Collaborated with MINDEF/DIS to accelerate the formation and development of tech teams and capabilities
-quote: Family is not an important thing.
-It’s everything.
+quote: Happiness is having a large, loving, caring, close-knit family in another city.
 linkedinId: ""

 ---